-- Complete the Pleasant Valley North Carver Comprehensive Plan and receive Planning Commission and City Council approval. - Become more proficient with web-based tools to improve development tracking and enhance coordination and communication between divisions/departments. - Utilize new technologies that help disseminate information to the public and allows for a more efficient electronic submittal process that makes it easier to coordinate with applicants.
+- Adopt the Pleasant Valley / North Carver Comprehensive Plan - Adopt the Land Development Code amendments in conformance with HB2001 (Middle Housing) - Create and adopt a downtown district overlay for the East Happy Valley Comprehensive Plan and Land Development Code. - Complete the City Council directed Land Development Code audit for development standards and tree preservation. - Utilize new technologies that help disseminate information to the public and allows for a more efficient electronic submittal process that makes it easier to coordinate with applicants.